Serious Offenders FAQs

 What happens if the Parole Authority forms an intention to grant parole?

-If the SPA forms an intention to grant parole, the matter is listed for a public hearing in court.
+If the Authority forms an intention to grant parole, the matter is listed for a public hearing in court.

-This allows for the State or any registered victim or their families to make submissions to the SPA about the release of the inmate.
+This allows for the State or any registered victim or their families to make submissions in court about the release of the inmate.

-These submissions are taken into consideration before any final decision is made about granting parole or refusing parole.
+These submissions are taken into consideration before any final decision on parole.

-The SPA must give notice of its intention to grant parole to any registered victim/s and this task is completed by the Victims Register.
+The Authority must give notice of its intention to grant parole to any registered victim/s and this task is completed by the Victims Register.

 The release of all inmates from custody is managed by CSNSW.